 GIVE IT A TRY

 A great way to check out all of the new features Gutenberg has in store is to jump in and try it out for yourself.
+Gutenberg widens the possibilities for things your can create within WordPress, without having to code extensively.

 Installing Gutenberg is relatively easy, as long as you’re using WordPress version 4.8 or higher.
 Because it’s not yet the default editor for WordPress core, those who want to get ahead of the curve can install it just as they would any other plugin.
 One disclaimer: because Gutenberg is still in beta, it should be used in a staging environment to ensure there are no compatibility issues before copying over to production.
 Check out the WP Engine Resource Center for a more detailed tutorial of the install process.